18 Best Edge Computing Companies In 2025

 • Open NFVI architecture eliminates vendor lock-in

-In 2020, Microsoft acquired Affirmed Network to offer innovative solutions tailored to the specific requirements of operators.
+In 2020, Microsoft acquired Affirmed Networks to offer innovative solutions tailored to the specific requirements of operators.
 Both companies are now working closely to deploy and maintain 5G networks and services more rapidly and securely.

 3. ADLINK Technology